 We all remember formaldehyde from our school days—you know that nasty liquid our frogs were immersed in for science class?
 Yep, that’s the one.
 Formaldehyde is a preservative often used in beauty and skincare products but is known to kill meibomian gland and epithelial cells which promotes meibomian gland dysfunction, a leading cause of dry eyes.
 There is even a high risk of contact dermatitis and other allergic reactions to this chemical, so avoid using it on your or around your eyes at all costs.

 These are often found in cosmetics, lotions, and deodorants, and have been associated with abnormal hormone function and breast cancer.
 Many women who are experiencing hormonal abnormalities during menopause will experience symptoms of dry eyes, but parabens also affect the eyes similarly to BAK and are toxic to the ocular surface.

 Even just a 1% concentration of this chemical can cause urticaria (skin rash), eczema, and other allergic reactions on the skin.
 It can also cause ocular irritation—stinging and burning of the eyes.
 This is a common ingredient of mascara, eyeliner, eyeshadow, concealers and foundations, moisturizers, sunscreens, soaps, and makeup removers.
 The tricky thing about this one is that it is often found in products claiming to be hypoallergenic, so people with already sensitive skin may be exposing themselves to a whole host of problems.

 It’s obvious we want makeup and skincare products that help to enhance our beauty, but not reading your labels can sometimes make your eyes so mad that it is counterproductive.
-I often have patients ask me what products I recommend and honestly, there are so many out there I could never keep up.
+I often have patients ask me what products I recommend and honestly, there are so many out there that I could never keep up.

 The key takeaway here is to avoid the common ingredients and PLEASE READ YOUR LABELS!
 There are some great sites to visit if you need further help on which products to use and which ingredients to avoid.